grscheller/scheller-linux-archive/grokScala/README.md

    $ java -jar onejar/target/scala-2.12/onejar-assembly-0.1-SNAPSHOT.jar
    Hello World!
 ```
-All it is is a stupid hello world program, with added complexity to<br>
+All it is is a stupid hello world program, with added complexity to
-illustrate how to indicate the default main class.<br>
+illustrate how to indicate the default main class.

 To get this to work, I had to name the default main class Main.
-Also, I<br>
+Also, I
-noticed that I had to manually trigger off a compile for assembly to pick<br>
+noticed that I had to manually trigger off a compile for assembly to pick
 the latest source code changes.

 ## 4. Scala's "splat" equivalents: [splat.scala](splat/splat.scala)
-Languages like Python and Ruby have a syntactic sugar to pass an<br>
+Languages like Python and Ruby have a syntactic sugar to pass an
 array or tuple into a fixed or variable-arity function.

 In Python: